-In order for any community to flourish, investment efforts into the future of business, workforce and community are needed.
-Opportunities for jobs and quality of life are just a few of the ways economic development has the potential to better every member of the community.
-The impact of economic development on a community is the leading motivator behind every decision, as it affects every citizen.
+In order for any community to flourish, investment efforts into the future of business, workforce and community are essential.
+Opportunities for jobs and quality of life are just a few of the ways economic development has the potential to better the lives of every member within the community.
+The impact economic development has on a city is the leading motivator behind every decision, as it impacts every citizen.
 It is the process of creating greater wealth within a community by bringing new businesses to drive the economy forward.

 In the late 1970s, the Texas legislature passed the Development Corporation Act which allowed a municipality to create a non-profit development corporation that could promote the creation of new and expanded industry and manufacturing activity within the city.
-At the time, development corporations were not legally allowed to receive funding from the state or local governments because of a Texas constitutional prohibition.
+At the time, a Texas constitutional prohibition made it illegal for development corporations to receive funding from the state or local governments.
 In 1987, the voters of Texas approved an amendment to the State Constitution that said expenditures for economic development could serve a public purpose.
-Quickly after, the state approved the funding of these development corporations through sales taxes.
-The purpose of this economic development corporation was, and still is, to bring primary jobs to Texas.
+Quickly after, the state government approved the funding of these development corporations through sales taxes.
+The purpose of an economic development corporation was, and still is, to bring primary jobs to its community.

-A primary job is one that produces goods and/or services for customers that are predominantly outside the community.
-An example is any good or service being sold and distributed nationally or internationally.
-Once an employer has paid for the distribution and sale of products and services, the wealth is distributed inside of the community through wages paid to employees and through suppliers.
-By housing primary jobs within your city, new “outside” dollars contribute to the growth of the community’s economy.
+A primary job is one that produces goods and/or services for customers that are predominantly outside its community.
+One example is the national and international selling and distribution of any good or service.
+Once an employer has paid for the distribution and sale of products and services, the wealth is distributed inside of the community through wages paid to employees as well as through suppliers.
+By housing primary jobs within your city, new “outside” dollars contribute to the growth of the local economy.

-In partnership with primary jobs, there are secondary jobs.
+In partnership with primary jobs secondary jobs also enrich the economy of a city.
 A secondary job is when products or services are sold inside the community.
-By creating local businesses and selling goods inside the city, money is circulating throughout the community.
-In order to keep a stable economy, a community needs a balance of both primary and secondary jobs.
+By creating local businesses and selling goods within city limits, money is circulating throughout the community.
+In order to keep a stable economy, there needs to be a balance of both primary and secondary jobs.